NBA Players

 Encino Home

 However, in October 2022, Arenas tried his luck again at $3.8 million, eventually letting it go for $3.1 million, his original purchase price.
-We estimated that his property taxes amounted to roughly $350,000 – $400,000 while owning the home, resulting in a pretty significant loss from the sale, even before considering listing fees.
+We estimated that his property taxes amounted to roughly $350,000 to $400,000 while he owned the home, resulting in a pretty significant loss from the sale, even before listing fees.

 Introduction